Updated: November 4, 2025

 Schedule annual reviews

-Review your coverage yearly as business changes affect your needs.
-Updates to payroll, staff size, or claims history can impact your premiums.
+Review your coverage yearly as your business changes.
+Changes in payroll, staff size or claims history affect your premiums.

 South Dakota Workers’ Comp: Bottom Line